ethereum/go-ethereum/content/docs/fundamentals/sync-modes.md

----
-title: Sync modes
-description: Introduction to the three ways to sync Geth
----

 Syncing is the process by which Geth catches up to the latest Ethereum block and current global state.
 There are several ways to sync a Geth node that differ in their speed, storage requirements and trust assumptions.
 This page outlines three sync configurations for full nodes and one for light nodes.

 ## Full nodes